charlieroses/charlieroses/markdownfiles/blog/2021-09-15_tapiaintro.md

 So my "self described gender identity" ended up being a large paragraph about gender and facing discrimination.
 Hopefully it wasn't all for nothing.
-Hopefully someone reads my response and more resources become available to the community.
+Hopefully someone reads my response and the form is revised in future years.
+Or even better, more resources become available for the community.
+I need to write a separate blogpost about how badly the underrepresentation of LGBTQ+ people in STEM is affecting the community and the resources available.

 In my response I did mention the lack of events at the Tapia Conference for LGBTQ+ people.
-Over the course of this five day conference, there are a total of 118 events, excluding networking sessions, breaks, ceremonies, and poster presentations.
-There is one that mentions Gender Based Violence, but still does not specific whether it includes LGBTQ+ people.
+Over the course of this five day conference, there are a total of 118 events, excluding networking sessions, breaks, ceremonies, career fairs, and poster presentations.
+There is one that mentions Gender Based Violence, but it still does not specific whether it includes LGBTQ+ people.
 There are no events that mention LGBTQ+ people in the titles or descriptions.
-While I am disappointed, I'm gonna try and stay optimistic that the general "diversity" events will be inclusive.
+While I am disappointed, I'm gonna try and stay optimistic that the general diversity events will be inclusive.

-### Mental Disorders Associated with Gender-Based Violence and Virtual Reality

-Tuesday 12:45am

-### Visual Impairments and Block Based Programming

-Tuesday 4:30pm

-### Wednesday Opening Remarks

-Wednesday Noon

-### Supporting Student Mental Health

-Wednesday 1:30pm

-### TAs For Inclusion

-Wednesday 1:30pm

-### Leveraging Relations for Success in Graduate School

-Wednesday 2:30pm

-### Accessibility and Disability - Classroom to Career

-Wednesday 2:30pm

-### Young People and Teachers in Low-Income Areas

-Wednesday 2:30pm

-### Designing an Accessible and Inclusive Online Course

-Wednesday 4:45pm

-### Assimilating to Belong in Computing

-Wednesday 4:45pm

-### Inclusive Leadership 101

-Wednesday 5:45pm

-### Thursday Opening Remarks

-Thursday Noon

-### Navigating Research, Teaching and Service

-Thursday 1:30pm

-### RISC-V Open Source Architecture Design

-Thursday 1:30pm

-### Leveraging Personal Growth for Professional Success

-Thursday 2:30pm

-### Undergraduate STEM Education and Project-Based Learning

-Thursday 3:45pm

-### Performing Confidence

-Thursday 3:45pm

-### Teaching and Learning Accessibility

-Thursday 5:30pm

-### 20 Years of Celebrating Diversity

-Thursday 6:30pm

-### Friday Opening Remarks

-Friday Noon

-### Accessibility Make Sense For Everyone

-Friday 2:30pm

-### Increasing Diversity in Computing

-Friday 2:30pm

-### Closing Ceremony

-Friday 5:15pm